7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 All in all, this square has the atmosphere of an outdoor museum.

-Get a pizza at Gusto Leo, which is one of the best pizza places in Florence, for a cheap and tasty meal.
+Don’t forget to grab lunch at Gusto Leo, which is one of the best pizza places in Florence, for a cheap and tasty meal.
 They serve fresh pizzas and other Italian dishes with local flavours for €8–€25.

 Next, go to the Duomo, which is one of the most famous sights in the city.
 Even from the outside, the cathedral, also known as the Cathedral of Santa Maria del Fiore, is stunning.